sstsimulator/sst-core/CONTRIBUTING.md

 #### **New Feature**

-* Create a `new-feature` branch on your forked repo derived from the **sst-core/devel** branch
+* Create a `new-feature` branch on your forked repo derived from the **sstsimulator:sst-core/devel** branch
 * Make all required changes to implement the new feature(s).
 All the changes must be commited to the `new-feature` branch.
-* Open a new GitHub pull request from the `new-feature` branch to the **sst-core/devel** branch.
+* Open a new GitHub pull request from the `new-feature` branch to the **sstsimulator:sst-core/devel** branch.
    * **CRITICAL: ENSURE THAT PULL REQUEST IS TARGETED TO THE `sst-core/devel` BRANCH.**
    * Ensure the Pull Request description clearly describes the new feature, and any relevant information.
+   * Ensure that the list of commits to be added matches the commit(s) you are submitting and that there are no merge commits.
+If you see commits such as "Merge branch 'sstsimulator:devel' into devel", re-create your branch using the "Forked Development" instructions above.
    *  **DO NOT ATTEMPT TO MERGE THE `new-feature` branch, it will be merged via the normal workflow process.**
    *  **DO NOT DELETE THE `new-feature` branch, until it is merged.**
 * The AutoTester tool will run and perform testing and merge the Pull Request as described below.

 ---

-#### **SST AutoTester (CI Testing)**
+#### **Review and SST AutoTester (CI Testing)**

+* When a Pull Request is created against the **sstsimulator:sst-core/devel** branch, the SST-Core developer team is notified.
+The team will review the request and comment on the request with any required changes.
+* Once a Pull Request is approved, the request will be marked approved and the tag "AT: PRE-TEST INSPECTED" will be applied.
-* When a Pull Request is created against the **sst-core/devel** branch, the SST AutoTester application will automatically run (usually within 30 minutes) and will build and test the source branch of the Pull Request.
+* At this point, the SST AutoTester application will automatically run (usually within 30 minutes) and will build and test the source branch of the Pull Request.
-   * Testing is performed across a number of different platforms
+   * Testing is performed across a number of different platforms.
+See [SST AutoTesting Guide](http://sst-simulator.org/sst-docs/docs/guides/dev/autotest) for more information.
-   * If the test suites pass, then the Pull Request will be setup for manual merging by SST-Core staff.
+   * If the test suites pass, then the Pull Request will be setup for manual merging by the SST-Core team.
    * The testing is not all inclusive, it is possible for a bug related to a specific platform to slip in.
 See Nightly Testing below.

 ---